Scroll fatigue is real when it comes to learning (even if it's not on TikTok)

 That’s what it’s like when you cram five paragraphs, two PDFs, a video, and three quiz questions onto one Edovo screen.

-And when a learner is navigating a noisy dayroom, “meh” quality headphones, and a screen the size of a paperback book, they need space.
-Not stuff.
+And when a learner is navigating a noisy dayroom, “meh” quality headphones, and a screen the size of a paperback book, what do you think they'll forget about?
+Their physical safety or the lesson on their tablet?

 You’ll walk away with: